 Our political system makes it such that you have a really easy time believing damning information when it is blamed on the other side.
 We are split in the United States between Democrats and Republicans.
 People will identify strongly with either the Left or the Right.
 So you can talk to Democrats all day about Russian misinformation and they will just nod their heads and agree.
 And then when you start pointing out information from both Russia and China that’s manipulating the Left, they are shocked by it.
 The political spectrum is almost at this point just being used to trick America and divide it.

 Because part of the trick is that anybody to the left of center is as crazy as the craziest figure to the far-left.
 And anybody to the right of center is just as crazy as the craziest figure to the far- right.
-And so that’s not actually how our population spits out what they think and how they feel, but everybody believes the craziness as long as it’s on the other side of the political spectrum.
-And so they’re not seeing the true centrist care qualities of the general population on both the Left and the Right.
+And so that’s not actually how our population splits out what they think and how they feel, but everybody believes the craziness as long as it’s on the other side of the political spectrum.
+And so they’re not seeing the true, core centrist qualities of the general population on both the Left and the Right.

 Mewada: We’re nearing the one year anniversary of the October 7 attacks on Israel.
 How did these dynamics play out in the domain of cognitive warfare after those attacks?